codio/tutorial_nodeschool_gitit/annotations.md

 ##Challenge
 Submit a Pull Request.

-When you make changes and improvements to a project you've forked, often you'll want to (and have intended to from the get-go) send those changes to the maintainer of the original and {bold}request{/bold} that they {bold}pull{/bold} the changes into the original so that everyone can benefit from the updates - that's a {bold}pull request{/bold}.
+When you make changes and improvements to a project you've forked, often you'll want to (and have intended to from the get-go) send those changes to the maintainer of the original and **request** that they **pull** the changes into the original so that everyone can benefit from the updates - that's a **pull request**.

-We want to add you to the list of workshop finishers, so make a {bold}pull request{/bold} to the original: {bold}www.github.com/jlord/patchwork{/bold}.
+We want to add you to the list of workshop finishers, so make a **pull request** to the original: **www.github.com/jlord/patchwork**.

 ##Create a pull request

-- visit the original repository you forked on GitHub, in this case {bold}http://www.github.com/jlord/patchwork{/bold}
+- visit the original repository you forked on GitHub, in this case **http://www.github.com/jlord/patchwork**

 Often GitHub will detect if you've pushed a branch to a fork and display it at the top of the original's website.
 If you see that, you can click Create Pull Request.
 If not: